 The Company classifies its investments in debt securities as available-for-sale.
-As described in Note 2 - Summary of Significant Accounting Policies, the January 1, 2020 adoption of ASU 2016-13, Measurement of Credit Losses on Financial Instruments, amended our accounting for available-for-sale debt securities.
 We review available-for-sale debt securities for impairments related to losses and other factors each quarter.
-The unrealized gains and losses on the available-for-sale debt securities were not material as of December 31, 2020 and December 31, 2019.
+The unrealized gains and losses on the available-for-sale debt securities were not material as of December 31, 2021 and December 31, 2020.